9 Common Questions When Planning a Trip to China

 If you plan only to visit large cities like Beijing and Shanghai, you’ll be able to get by with English.
 From many tourists’ experience, the younger generations can speak basic English, and many are eager to help out when necessary.

 However, if you plan on visiting the smaller cities off the main tourist trail, such as Zhangjiajie and Yangshuo, speaking basic Mandarin is invaluable.
-Plus, knowing some Everyday Mandarin Chinese phrases will be helpful as Chinese people really appreciate the effort to speak their language.
+Plus, knowing some everyday Mandarin Chinese phrases will be helpful as Chinese people really appreciate the effort to speak their language.

 Additionally, having a Chinese translation app on your phone would be helpful as it helps you communicate with the locals faster and more efficiently.

-9. Are there any restrictions when traveling to China in 2022?
+9. Are there any restrictions when traveling to China in 2023?

 This is probably the most commonly asked question at the moment.
 When the whole world is still affected by the Coronavirus, including China, has this country opened up for tourists yet?